openforge/capacitor-game-connect/README.md

 # Testing Limitations

 ### Android
-In order to fully test the integrated functionality it is required to have a physical Android device.
-Trying to connect to these specific Google Play Services through Android Studio Emulator/Simulator will not work.
+In order to test the functionality, you must have a physical Android device.
+Trying to connect to Google Play Services through Android Studio Emulator/Simulator will not work.
+Note: Certain functionality may require having to sign your APK when building to your device.